Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 };
 ```

-The gradient addressing modes define how Unity displays the gradient when the gradient coordinates fall outside of the range, as illustrated here:
+The gradient addressing modes define how Unity displays the color when the gradient coordinates fall outside of the range, as illustrated here:

 ![Addressing Modes](images/addressing.png)

-**Fill Mode**
+### Fill Mode

 The filling classes also provide a fill mode, which determines how holes are defined inside the shapes.

-`FillMode.NonZero` determines which points are inside the shape by intersecting the contour segments with an horizontal line.
+`FillMode.NonZero` determines which points are inside a shape by intersecting the contour segments with an horizontal line.
 The direction of the contour determines whether the points are inside or outside the shape:

 ![NonZero Fill](images/fill_nonzero.png)